mk-fg/pulseaudio-mixer-cli/README.md

 stderr interleaved).

 Internals
 --------------------

-Since I wasn't able to easily couple ncurses eventloop with glib/dbus one (which should poll for async signals), I settled on splitting glib loop into it's own process.
+Since I wasn't able to easily couple ncurses eventloop with glib/dbus one (which should poll for async signals), and python-dbus doesn't seem to handle reconnects well, I settled on splitting glib loop into it's own process (which can just be restarted when/if dbus fails).

 Both loops communicate via pipes, opened before fork(), waking each other up from the respective loop (to process data being sent via pipes) when necessary with POSIX signals.